What is a Contract?

 In commercial negotiations, it's presumed that the parties intend to create a legal relationship.

-When there is a dispute about whether a contract was formed or not, it's for the party alleging that there was no intention to create a legal relationship to prove it.
-In the context of commercial contracts, that is a tough ask.
+When there is a dispute about whether a contract was formed or not, it's for the party alleging that there was no intention to create a legal relationship to prove it: ie they bear the burden of proof.
+And they must prove it on the balance of probabilities.

 Lord Clarke said in RTS Flexible Systems Ltd v Molkerei Alois Muller GmbH & Co KG UKSC 14: